Reading-eScience-Centre/coverage-rest-client/DEVELOPMENT.md

 3. Create a semver git tag (`x.y.z`) and push it.
 4. Regenerate documentation at https://doc.esdoc.org.
 5. Run `npm publish`.
-6. Attach the `covjson-rest-client.{src|min}.js` files to the GitHub release.
+6. Attach the `coverage-rest-client.{src|min}.js` files to the GitHub release.

-The last two steps build and publish the classic bundle to the npm registry.
+The last two steps build and publish the package to the npm registry.
-This project is registered on http://www.jsdelivr.com such that on every new npm release, the minified bundle is made available automatically on the jsDelivr CDN.
+This project is registered on http://www.jsdelivr.com such that on every new npm release, the minified browser bundle is made available automatically on the jsDelivr CDN.

-Note that the git tag alone is enough to make a new version usable via the JSPM CDN.
-The publishing step on npm (and therefore jsDelivr) is there to support classic clients which can't / don't want to use ECMAScript modules yet.

 ## Code style